nwon24/nlp/nlp.md

 dense layer; with this fix somehow the model started to actually train.

 [Text classifier using LSTM in PyTorch and Keras](W5/LSTM.ipynb)

+# Week 6

+This week was about using pretrained word embeddings.

+One method of generating word embeddings is Word2Vec.
+This is a simple 2-layer neural network, with the input being sparse one-hot encoded arrays (or perhaps indices) and the output being either a target word or its context.
+The two main ways in which the embeddings are developed are called Continuous Bag-of-Words (CBOW) and Skipgram.
+The former predicts a target word based on the surrounding sentence as input, whereas the latter predicts the context based on the target word.
+The weights of this network are the word embeddings.

+I grabbed Google's massive pretrained Word2Vec embeddings and loaded them into my LSTM model using `nn.Embedding.from_pretrained`.
+I also collected validation test data for the different epochs to make a plot.
+With the pretrained embeddings and setting the `freeze` parameter to `False` (allowing the pretrained embeddings to be upated during the training of the model), the validation test accuracy creeped up to around 89%.
+With the same set of samples and values for the hyperamaters the vanilla LSTM model from last week only got up to around 86%.

+TODO: try larger number of samples (if it doesn't crash Google Colab) and pretrained embeddings using other methods (e.g., GloVe).